KhartesViewer/khartes/README.md

 slice.
 Then create nodes on the crossline slice.
 You can also add nodes to the bottom slice; these act like contour lines on a map.

-**Hint for step 2:** Before you start adding new nodes onto the line, look in the fragment viewer to see if there are any existing nodes near that line.
+**Hint for step 2:** Before you start adding new nodes onto the inline or crossline slice, look in the fragment viewer to see if there are any existing nodes near the line you are working on.
 If there are, and it is feasible, move these existing nodes onto the line.
 This is to avoid the situation where a node on the line and a node just off of the line end up close to each other, which can cause undesirable waviness in the fragment.